A computer is one HTTP call away. nehemiahd boots a Firecracker

 | DELETE | /v1/machines/{id} | Destroy a machine now |

-| POST | /v1/machines/{id}/branch | Fork a running machine into a live clone |
+| POST | /v1/machines/{id}/branch | Fork a running machine into a live clone. ?count=N → N clones from one snapshot |

 | GET | /v1/machines/{id}/screenshot | PNG screenshot of a desktop |